 But we still have to find out how to mine such a huge potential.
 “We need to know what’s going on with the bacteria down to the strain level to fully understand their phenotype,” Romanos says.
 With that aim, his company is building a data repository, similar to those for the human genome.

 It seems that the field is rapidly growing and overcoming the challenges.
-“The number of publications has risen exponentially in the last couple of years,” says Denise Kelly from Seventure, a French VC with the first and only fund fully dedicated to microbiome investment, Health for Life, which was raised by Isabelle de Cremoux, CEO.
+“The number of publications has risen exponentially in the last couple of years,” says Denise Kelly from Seventure, a French VC with the first and only fund fully dedicated to microbiome investment, Health for Life.
 In a chat with Denise later, she explained that France is a hub with excellent microbiology research, counting with companies like MaaT Pharma and Eligo Bioscience in addition to Enterome.
 France also led the European MetaHIT project, which was one of the first to sequence the microbiome, much like the Human Genome Project did before.

 For her, the next step is getting from correlation to identifying causality, and she knows a couple of companies that are pushing that frontier and aiming to pinpoint causality, but couldn’t disclose their names.
 She did mention, though, the progress made with FishTaco, a system developed at the University of Washington with potential to discern how much each bacterial strain contributes to a disease phenotype.

 Furthermore, Kelly thinks that the public is more motivated than ever to look after themselves, not just regarding disease but also maintaining a healthy lifestyle.
 “The microbiome affects every aspect of human physiology.
 The market is predicted to reach €500M by 2025, but it can be much bigger if we make the right discoveries quickly,” she concluded.